metasepi/idiomaticca/README.md

 ### Are there another option to apply a license other than AGPL-3?

 Yes.
 You can apply your own license to your translated ATS code by purchasing idiomaticca.
-Please contact Metasepi Team <metasepi@gmail.com>.
+Please contact Metasepi team <metasepi@gmail.com>.